UDN

 When the Regen Lowest LOD button is pressed, the particle system will remove all existing lower LOD levels and regenerate a new the lowest.

-When the Regen Lowest LOD Duplicate button is pressed, the particle system will remove all existing lower LOD levels and regenerate a new the lowest that is an exact copy of the highest level.
+When the Regenerate Lowest LOD Duplicating Highest button is pressed, the particle system will remove all existing lower LOD levels and regenerate a new the lowest that is an exact copy of the highest level.

 When the Delete LOD button is pressed, the currently selected static LOD level will be deleted from the particle system.